bertrandmoal/ards_young/README.md

 - OTHERS_18_49 : patients without ICD10/9 code for ARDS,  with severe procedure or with severe medication, between 18 and 49 years old  .
 - OTHERS_49 : patients without ICD10/9 code for ARDS,  with severe procedure or with severe medication, older than 49 .

-In addition, the distinction between patients included between Januray and July vs August and December was done
+In addition, the distinction between patients included between Januray and June vs July and December was done

 There will be 6 outputs:
 - ards_young-{sitei}.html